 The Board of Directors (BOD) of Filinvest Development Corporation (FDC) plays a pivotal role in overseeing the FDC's risk management strategies.
-The BOD, through the Audit and Risk Management Oversight Committee (ARMOC), ensures that an effective and robust risk management framework to identify, assess and mitigate risks is in place and aligned with global standards such as on sustainability-related risks and opportunities, ensuring integration into the Company's corporate strategy and risk management activities.
+The BOD, through the Audit and Risk Management Oversight Committee (ARMOC), ensures that an effective and robust risk management framework to identify, assess and mitigate risks is in place and aligned with global standards such as ISO 31000 and the ISSB IFRS Sustainability Disclosure Standards.
+ISSB standards require the Company to also focus on sustainability-related risks and opportunities, ensuring integration into the Company's corporate strategy and risk management activities.